brather1ng/RePoE/docs/gems.md

   * `release_state`: In what state that item is currently in-game.
 See [`RePoE.constants.ReleaseState`](https://github.com/brather1ng/RePoE/blob/master/RePoE/constants.py#L146) for possible values and their meaning.
+- `projectile_speed`: Projectile speed of the primary projectile of the skill in internal units (per second?).
 - `tags`: Array of the gem tags of the item.
 See `gem_tags.json` for possible values and translations to their in-game display text.